Why Should Your Child Learn To Code?

 Through the creation of animation and computer games, students develop their storytelling abilities.
 Students are engaged with instructors and other students alike.
 They are encouraged to share their ideas, their code and what they have learned.
 Students are exposed to concepts such as "Digital Literacy" (ability to locate and evaluate information for value) and "Digital Citizenship" (importance of formally noting and providing credit for another's work).

-Coding develops many other aspects.
+Prolonged involvement in Coding develops many other aspects in the student.

 Students are shown how planning, preparation and organization can speed development and reduce errors.
-Students must work through the frustrating but very rewarding process of debugging their code.
+Students must work through the sometimes frustrating but very rewarding process of debugging their code.

 As a result of that perseverance, students and parents often see a marked increase in the student's patience and resilience.
 This enhanced persistence increases their self-confidence and helps the student in all aspects of life and, in many cases, the student's academic performance improves across the board (not just in the STEM related programs).